haampie/libtree/README.md

 ## Known issues
-- When deploying libs with `libtree app -d folder.bundle --chrpath`, the runpaths are only changed when the binaries already have an an rpath or runpath.
+- When deploying libs with `libtree app -d folder.bundle --chrpath`, the runpaths are only changed when the binaries already have an rpath or runpath.
 This is a limitation of `chrpath`.
 Another option is to use `patchelf` instead, but this tool is known to break binaries sometimes.